 National Association of Securities Dealers: Discloses information, complaints on licensed brokers. www.nasdr.com 800-289-9999

 Securities and Exchange Commission: To file or investigate prior complaints www.sec.gov 202-942-7040

 Social Security Fraud Hotline: To report misuse of a social security number, fraud, or forged checks.
 800-269-0271

 Commodities Futures Trading Commission: www.nfa.futures.org Reparation fund 202-418-5250

 U.S. Postal Service Takes reports of mail crimes.

 State Agencies to Report Fraud

-• Local police to report consumer frauds.
+Contact your state Attorney General and/or local police to report most consumer frauds.